 Contact Support for more information about the current LTR, STDR, and Feature releases.

 See Network Protection EOL Policies.

-See Upgrade and downgrade information for ProxySG and Advanced Secure Gateway (SGOS).
+See Upgrade and downgrade information for Edge SWG (ProxySG) and Advanced Secure Gateway (ASG).